Canaries or Balearics: which islands are better?

 |A reasonable quality bottle of wine in a shop||4 Euros||5.60 Euros|

 |A bottle of cola||1 Euro||2.2 Euros|

 Do bear in mind that there is variation within the islands, in particular in the Balearics.
 Ibiza and Formentera, in general, are more expensive than Majorca and Menorca for eating out.
-However, good value restaurants can be found all over both sets of islands if you are prepared to spend a little time researching and are happy to travel away from the more touristy areas, and of course, the price of accommodation varies wildly depending on what your specific requirements are.
+However, good value restaurants can be found all over both sets of islands if you are prepared to spend a little time researching and are happy to travel away from the more touristy areas, and of course, the price of villas in Spain varies wildly depending on what your specific requirements are.

 Comparing the landscape